Political Science involves the study of government, politics, and public policy both within the United States and in other settings around the world.

 Announcing a $500 Scholarship in honor of Denise Scheberle, Professor Emeritus

 This scholarship honors retired Political Science professor Denise Scheberle and her deep commitment to students and teaching at UWGB.
-Awarded Spring 2014, this $500 tuition remission will be granted to the student who best meets all the requirements below.
+Awarded in Spring, this $500 tuition remission will be granted to the student who best meets all the requirements below.

 - Must be declared Political Science Major or Minor